dmitrydnl/BitSkinsApi/README.md

 ## Features
 * Made on .NET Standard
 * Easy to use
+* Automatic two-factor authentication
 * Full coverage of the BitSkins General API
-* Automatic two-factor authentication
+* Full coverage of the BitSkins Crypto Deposits API

 ## Tests
 For the tests to work it is necessary to create ```account_data.json``` file in ```BitSkinsApiTests``` project, in properties this file you must set _Copy to Output Directory_ to _Copy always_.
 After that need add in ```account_data.json``` this: